hailelagi/hailelagi.com/content/notes/inside-a-query-plan.md

 (1 row)
 ```

-A query engine needs to do a few things, first it needs to be _correct_.
+A query engine needs to do a few things, first it needs to be _correct_ and _fast_.
 Correctness is an interesting word, and it has a context that's rooted in a formalism, called [_relational algebra_](https://en.wikipedia.org/wiki/Relational_algebra), it's a little mathy but not a lot.
 This formalism describes a number of operations on a unordered collection of sets, with a basic set of primitives:

 - select
 - projection